What is 3D Printing?

 Preparing your 3D File for Printing

-Your 3D file must be in STL, or stereolithographic file format, for printing.
+Your 3D file must be in binary STL, or stereolithographic file format, for printing.
 Most 3D modeling programs, such as AutoCAD and Rhino3D, will export 3D files to this format.
 If your 3D program does not export to the STL format, you can use the MeshLab freeware available on the Learning Commons computers to convert your file to STL format.

 Printing Your STL File